-Living cells require very specific temperature and chemical conditions to survive and will often deteriorate during a lengthy printing session.
-The new device uses identical printers to create multiple layers simultaneously and then stacks them one on top of the other to form the 3D structure.
+Living cells require very specific temperatures and chemical conditions to survive and will often deteriorate during a lengthy printing session.
+The new device uses identical printers to create multiple layers simultaneously and then stack them one on top of the other to form the 3D structure.
 This arrangement speeds up the printing process and makes it more likely that the cells will stay alive.

 To minimize cell death during the 3D printing of an organ, the Berkeley researchers developed a technique that employs parallelization, in which multiple printers produce 2D layers of tissues simultaneously.
 These 2D layers are then stacked layer-by-layer to form 3D structures.